junxit/us-congress-bills-110/metadata.md

 - 2007-01-16 — Referred to the Committee on Education and Labor, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-16 — Referred to the Committee on Education and Labor, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-16 — Sponsor introductory remarks on measure.
 (CR E120-121)
+- 2007-02-02 — Referred to the Subcommittee on Health.
+- 2007-02-14 — Committee Consideration and Mark-up Session Held.
+- 2007-02-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-03-05 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than March 23, 2007.
+- 2007-03-05 — House Committee on Ways and Means Granted an extension for further consideration ending not later than March 23, 2007.
+- 2007-03-05 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+110-28, Part I.
+- 2007-03-05 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+110-28, Part I.
+- 2007-03-08 — Subcommittee Hearings Held.
+- 2007-03-13 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-03-13 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-03-21 — Committee Consideration and Mark-up Session Held.
+- 2007-03-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-03-22 — Committee Consideration and Mark-up Session Held.
+- 2007-03-23 — Committee Consideration and Mark-up Session Held.
+- 2007-03-23 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than March 26, 2007.
+- 2007-03-23 — House Committee on Ways and Means Granted an extension for further consideration ending not later than March 26, 2007.
+- 2007-03-23 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-03-26 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than March 29, 2007.
+- 2007-03-26 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-28, Part II.
+- 2007-03-26 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-28, Part II.
+- 2007-03-29 — Placed on the Union Calendar, Calendar No. 46.
+- 2007-03-29 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-28, Part III.
+- 2007-03-29 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-28, Part III.